VI.H. CURRENT COMMITTEES (rev. 3/2009)

 Committee membership consists of:

 - An appointed chair who oversees the work of the committee's charge and is ultimately responsible for its implementation.
-He/she reports to the Board as outlined in section VI.
+They report to the Board as outlined in section VI.
 A-G above, but because the work of this committee generates part of the Association's income as well as its expenses, the chair stays in especially close contact with the President (see also II.
 B. 1.).

 - The Administrative Officer of the Association.